georgedunnery/Hash_Text/README.md

 # Hash_Text
-Hash function for counting word occurrences
+A hash function for counting word occurrences written as part of an assignment in my third semester as a CS student.

+The HashDemo scrapes and processes the text from Alice in Wonderland.